teuben/teunix/Env/UMD/vpn.md

 ## Local printing

 This never worked on auto-detected printed on linux.
-Seemed fine on mac.
-Needs to be tested again on version 1050.
+Seemed fine on mac though.

 ## CLI upgrading